NicoD-SBC/armbian-gaming/README.md

 To run Xonotic :
 ./all run

 To open dolphin type :
 dolphing-emu
+Dolphin has a bug I need to fix.
+If anyone knows the fix, let me know.